NHSDigital/software-engineering-quality-framework/communities-of-practice.md

 It is important to set goals when forming a CoP to avoid it losing purpose and direction.
 Goals should be valuable to individuals and the wider organisation.

+Not all goals need to produce output in a material sense.
+Some focus more on harder to quantify results like individual learning.
+Having a balance of these is quite healthy and encouraged.
+If attendees start to see the CoP as just more actions to add to their to do list they could disengage.

 Some common goals are listed below.
 We use the term _practitioner_ for someone whose primary job or role aligns strongly with the CoP’s scope, _apprentice_ for those who view the subject as an outside interest, _other_ for everyone else in the organisation and _public_ for anyone outside the organisation.

 * **Support** individual _practitioners_ with the specific challenges they are facing, usually with advanced or difficult topics.